Types of Boiler Explained: Which is Right for You?

-While boilers come in many different shapes and sizes, there will always be a handful of things that remain true no matter which kind you go for.
+The most common type of boiler in the UK is the combi boiler, though it may not be the best option for your own home.
+While boilers can come in many different shapes and sizes, there will always be a handful of things that remain true no matter which kind you go for.

-- Cheap and cheery might not be the best idea.
-Different boiler types have varying rates of efficiency so ponying up for a more efficient technology will be more economical in the long run.
+- Cheap and cheerful might not be the best idea.
+Different types of boiler have varying rates of efficiency, so ponying up for a more efficient technology will be more economical in the long run.

 - Capacity matters only if you need to take more than one shower at the same time.
 If you supersize your boiler when you don’t regularly use all the capacity, then you are just wasting energy and money to heat up water you don’t need.

 - Gas and electric boilers are both good options depending on your circumstances.
 The main one is whether your home has access to both kinds of energy.
-Even if you don’t, there are ways to get the most out of your boiler.
+Even if you don’t, there are ways to get the most out of these types of boiler.

 - Insulation does wonders for your energy efficiency every day of the week.
 Look into getting a jacket for your boiler.
 Aside from the added spiffy look, you’ll be grateful for the increased reliability and savings on your energy bills.
 There are incentive schemes that help people to upgrade to more efficient boilers.